Murray LDS Second Ward Meetinghouse: New meetinghouse built

 The newly created Second Ward held their meetings in the twenty-foot by thirty-five-foot wood-frame meetinghouse built by the Scandinavians in 1893.
 Almost immediately, steps were taken towards establishing a new meetinghouse.
 On September 10, 1906, a 1 1/2-acre parcel was purchased from Peter Adamson for $400.00; the property was located on the west side of Second West Street (now Third West Street).
 In 1909, the new brick meetinghouse was completed; it was formally dedicated in 1911.
 With seating, fixtures and musical instruments, the price of the new facility came to $13,000.00.
 The floor plan is in the shape of a T; the stem of the T (or front) was used for assembly and services, while "amusements" were located in the (rear) section perpendicular to the chapel.
 The old "Scandinavian" meetinghouse continued to be used as a storage facility.

 According to a 1933 Stake Report, during the months of November and December the chapel, amusement hall and classrooms were renovated.
 The exterior wood trim was painted, and the interior wood trim was re-varnished.
 The ceiling in the auditorium was painted, and the walls and ceilings in the chapel and amusement hall were replaced, painted and "starched".
 The walls in the classrooms were "re-calcimined", the boiler was overhauled and new flues were installed, and new linoleum flooring was laid in the front entrance hall.

 Sale of former meetinghouse

 In 1956, the boundaries of the ward were changed no doubt due to growth in the population of Murray.
 Beginning in 1970, proposals were made for construction of a new meetinghouse.
 In 1977 the building was sold to the current owners, the Alano Club.
 The Alano Club is a not-for-profit non-denominational support agency for recovering alcoholics and their families.
+The building additionally houses the local coffee shop Rise & Grind Coffee.